TempeHS/Flask_PWA_API_Extension_Task_Source/docs/README.md

 ![Screen recording testing a API basic POST with Thunder Client](/docs/README_resources/test_basic_POST_API.gif "Follow these steps to test your basic POST API")

-### Step 11: Insert the POST data to the database
+### Step 11: Insert the POST data into the database

-Update the `extension_add():` method in database_manager.py`to INSERT the JSON data into the database.
-The`extID` is not required as it has been configured to auto increment in the database.
+Update the `extension_add():` method in database_manager.py` to INSERT the JSON data into the database.
+The `extID` is not required as it has been configured to auto increment in the database.

 ```python
 def extension_add(data):